-Invocation is of three kinds: there is, first of all, the massed demand, unconsciously voiced, and the crying appeal, wrung from the hearts of men in all times of crisis, such as the present.
-This invocative cry rises ceaselessly [page 234] from all men living in the midst of disaster and is addressed to that power outside themselves which they feel can and should come to their help in their moment of extremity.
+Invocation is of three kinds.
+There is, first of all, the massed demand, unconsciously voiced, and the crying appeal, wrung from the hearts of men in all times of crisis, such as the present.
+This invocative cry rises ceaselessly from all men living in the midst of disaster and is addressed to that power outside themselves which they feel can and should come to their help in their moment of extremity.
 That great and wordless invocation is rising everywhere today.
-Then there is the invocational spirit, evidenced by sincere men as they participate in the rites of their religion and take advantage of the opportunity of united worship and prayer to lay their demands for help before God.
-This group, added to the mass of men, creates a huge body of invocative applicants and at this time, their massed intent is in great evidence and their invocation is rising to the Most High.
+Then there is the invocational spirit, evidenced by sincere men as they participate in the rites of their religion and take advantage of the opportunity of united worship and prayer to lay their [Page 159] demands for help before God.
+This group, added to the mass of men, creates a huge body of invocative applicants and, at this time, their massed intent is in great evidence and their invocation is rising to the Most High.
 Then, lastly, there are the trained disciples and aspirants of the world who use certain forms of words, certain carefully defined invocations and who—as they do—focus the invocative cry and the invocative appeal of the other two groups, giving it right direction and power.
 All these three groups are, consciously or unconsciously, swinging into activity at this time and their united effort guarantees a resultant evocation.

 This new invocative work will be the keynote of the coming world religion and will fall into two parts.
-There will be the invocative work of the masses of the people, everywhere, trained by the spiritually minded people of the world (working in the churches whenever possible under an enlightened clergy) to accept the fact of the approaching spiritual energies, focussed through Christ and His spiritual Hierarchy, and trained also to voice their demand for light, liberation and understanding.
-There will also be the skilled work of invocation as practised by those who have trained their minds through right meditation, who know the potency of formulas, mantrams and invocations and who work consciously. [page 235] They will increasingly use certain great formulas of words which will later be given to the race, just as the Lord’s prayer was given by the Christ, and the new invocation has been given out for use at this time by the Hierarchy.
+There will be the invocative work of the masses of the people, everywhere trained by the spiritually minded people of the world (working in the churches whenever possible under an enlightened clergy) to accept the fact of the approaching spiritual energies, focussed through Christ and His spiritual Hierarchy, and trained also to voice their demand for light, liberation and understanding.
+There will also be the skilled work of invocation as practised by those who have trained their minds through right meditation, who know the potency of formulas, mantrams and invocations and who work consciously.
+They will increasingly use certain great formulas of words which will later be given to the race, just as the Lord's Prayer was given by the Christ, and the New Invocation has been given out for use at this time by the Hierarchy.

 This new religious science for which prayer, meditation and ritual have prepared humanity will train its people to present—at stated periods throughout the year—the voiced demand of the people of the world for relationship with God and for a closer spiritual relation to each other.
-This work, when rightly carried forward, will evoke response from the waiting Hierarchy and from its Head, the Christ.
-Through this response, the belief of the masses will gradually be changed into the conviction of the knowers.
-In this way, the mass of men will be transformed and spiritualized, and the two great divine centers of energy or groups—the Hierarchy and Humanity itself—will begin to work in complete at-one-ment and unity.
+This work, when rightly carried forward, will evoke response from the waiting Hierarchy [Page 160] and from its Head, the Christ.
+Through this response, the belief of the masses will gradually be charged into the conviction of the knowers.
+In this way the mass of men will be transformed and spiritualized, and the two great divine centres of energy or groups—the Hierarchy and Humanity itself—will begin to work in complete at-one-ment and unity.
 Then the Kingdom of God will in deed and in truth be functioning on earth.